 On 20 October 2021, the Reserve Bank announced it is reviewing its policy for branches of overseas banks (including the NZ Branch), with a view to creating a simple, coherent and transparent policy framework for branches of overseas banks.
-On 24 August 2022, the Reserve Bank released a second and final consultation paper, outlining its preferred approach to the regulation of branches, including:
+On 24 August 2022, the Reserve Bank released a second consultation paper (consultation closed 16 November 2022), outlining its preferred approach to the regulation of overseas bank branches.
+On 7 November 2023, the Reserve Bank announced the key decisions from its branch review (implementation of which is currently expected to be in 2028), including:

-- Restricting overseas bank branches to engaging in wholesale business only (meaning they could not take retail deposits or offer products or services to retail customers), and limiting the maximum size of a branch to \$15 billion in total assets; and - Requiring dual-registered branches (such as the NZ Branch), to only conduct business with customers with a turnover greater than \$50 million.
+- restricting overseas bank branches to engaging in wholesale business only (meaning they could not take retail deposits or offer products or services to retail customers), and limiting the maximum size of a branch to NZ\$15 billion in total assets; and - requiring dual-registered branches (such as the NZ Branch), to only conduct business with large wholesale customers.
 In addition, the branch must be sufficiently separate from the relevant subsidiary with any risks mitigated by specific conditions of registration.

-The NZ Branch currently provides financial markets, trade finance and international payments products and services to customers referred by the Bank.
-The consultation period closes on 16 November 2022.
+The NZ Branch currently provides financial markets, trade finance and international payment products and services to customers referred by the Bank.
+The Reserve Bank's revised policy on overseas bank branches will require changes to the activities the NZ Branch undertakes.